containers/image/CONTRIBUTING.md

 commit message so that github will automatically close the referenced issue when the PR is merged.

+For testing purposes PRs modifying dependencies require a branch of `skopeo` with the same name as the branch of the PR in the same group where the PR can be found.
+E.g. if requesting a pull of branch `mybranch` from `mygroup/image`, then a repository `mygroup/skopeo` with `mybranch` is needed.

 <!--
 All PRs require at least two LGTMs (Looks Good To Me) from maintainers.
 -->